christiandudel/dtms/README.md

 ```

 This will estimate a model which only uses the starting state as a
 control.
-Covariates (including time) be included in several ways.
+Covariates (including time) can be included in several ways.
 A
 convenient way for including covariates is to use the argument
 `controls`.
 For example, if in a data set there are two variables named
 `Z1` and `Z2`, and time is captured with a variable called `time`, then